linux-tin-io/Debian-Latest-Kernel-Automation/README.md

 # Debian-Latest-Kernel-Automation
 Automate the latest Kernel download from kernel.org and create Debian Packages for the installation.
+It only has been tested with Debian 12 Bookworm so far.
 Important: some of it is copied from other sources, so this isn't my unique idea, but the combination is.